ahennechart/DeepProject/README.md

 #### Step 1

-We create 1 Empty Folder per class (let's name them SortedSeq [Label] ), we fill each one with the Sequences (Matching the folder's number with the Label), then we shuffle randomly those folders.
+We built 1 Empty Folder per class (let's name them SortedSeq[Label]), we filled each one with the Sequences (Matching the folder's number with the Label), then we shuffle randomly those folders.

 #### Step 2

-We create k new empty folders, for each
+We built k new empty folders,then we equally filled them with each label using SortedSeq.

 ## Results